 How will this play out in our daily lives?
 In the near future, we’ll be able to utilize AI to describe what’s happening in a foreign-language video, to search for documents related to deep learning and summarize them, to decide which image of a human eye displays symptoms of diabetic retinopathy, and even to bring us a cup of tea from the kitchen.

 This mind-boggling potential led to an explosion in global investment in AI over the past five years, reaching $15 billion across 2,250 deals, with more than 200 mergers and acquisitions.
 Many AI investments are made in specific vertical applications such as health care, commerce, fintech, cybersecurity, and sales and marketing.

-My venture capital firm, JVP, has invested in AI technologies over the past decade, with 12 current companies in our portfolio applying AI to fields such as cybersecurity, fintech, industrial IOT, IT dev ops, and enterprise software, including such firms as ThetaRay, Loom Systems, and ScadaFence.
+The venture capital firm where I am general partner, JVP, has invested in AI technologies over the past decade, with 12 current companies in our portfolio applying AI to fields such as cybersecurity, fintech, industrial IOT, IT dev ops, and enterprise software, including such firms as ThetaRay, Loom Systems, and ScadaFence.
 Several other portfolio companies are building AI-enabling platforms such as Iguazio and Upsolver.

 We believe startup opportunities in AI can be found in 2018 in various clusters, including:

 - Platforms and technologies that enable the use of AI, streamline AI modeling, and combine it with traditional software development.